logo

 A key ingredient in the BS kernel is the electron-electron interaction commonly evaluated in the static approximation.
 The input file Inputs/04_W describes how to calculate it.
 The variables used in this input file have the same physical meaning of those used in the optical absorption calculation.
 The only difference is that, in general, the response function dimension obtained in the examples (02-03), gives an upper bound to the number of RL vectors needed here.
 So let's type (no -J option here) ...

-... and after waiting for some seconds we get the result, that is the database SAVE/ndb.em1s.
-Here it is better to skip the -J option because we will need to read this database in the next examples.
+... and after waiting for some seconds we get the result, that is the database 04_W/ndb.em1s.

 The input file Inputs/05_BSE describes how to calculate an excitonic absorption spectrum, using as a solver of the BS equation the recursive Haydock Method.
 Before running yambo we must have a closer look at the input file: